 To understand the training that product managers and product marketers need to be effective it can be useful to use the 2×2 matrix shown below.
 It examines the knowledge and skills required to do the job.

-Product managers need specific knowledge about their product area to be able to make decisions (Box A).
-They need to understand the customers, technology, competitors and markets relevant to them.
-Because this is unique to each role it’s typically picked up ‘on-the-job’ by talking to colleagues, customers and suppliers, by attending conferences and from research.
+Product managers need specific knowledge about their product domain to be able to make decisions (Box A).
+They need to understand the customers, technology, competitors, and markets relevant to them.
+Because this is unique to each role, it’s typically picked up ‘on-the-job’ by talking to colleagues, customers, and suppliers, by attending conferences and from research.

 Product managers also need to know about the general product management and product marketing skills, strategies and tactics that are successfully used in technology companies (Box C).
 These tools help them decide what to do.
-This is the focus of most product management training courses.
+This is the focus of most product management training courses including ours.

-However to get things done product managers also need to know the processes, structure, governance and appropriate contacts in their organisation (Box B).
-This knowledge is specific to each company and is picked up on the job e.g. how the development process works.
+However, to get things done, product managers also need to know the processes, structure, governance, and appropriate contacts in their organization (Box B).
+This knowledge is specific to each company and is picked up on the job e.g., how the development process works.

 What are the product management training options?

-There are a range of options for Box C and it is important to decide what’s most appropriate for you and your team.
+There is a range of options for Box C, and it is important to decide what’s most appropriate for you and your team.

-Buying books on product management, reading journals and browsing online are cheap, easy and a great way to get an introduction to a topic.
-However there isn’t the opportunity to ask questions, share experiences or to practice what you’ve learned.
-Also there is no certainty on quality so it’s down to you to curate what’s good and relevant
+Buying books on product management, reading journals and browsing online is free and easy – it’s a great way to get an introduction to a topic.
+However, there isn’t the opportunity to ask questions, share experiences or to practice what you’ve learned.
+Also, there is no certainty on quality so it’s down to you to judge what’s good and relevant.

 A great way of making sure you dedicate time away from your desk and the distractions of the office.
 As you’re there with other people you get to take part in discussions, ask questions and work on group exercises together.
 The interaction with the presenter and other delegates is a large and important part of the learning experience.
-This is the most engaging, fun and effective training available – but costs the most.
+This is the most engaging, fun, and effective training available.